stevenferrer/nero/README.md

 ## Standing on the shoulders of giants

-This library would not be possible without the amazing open-source community projects in the wild.
+This library would not be possible without the amazing open-source community projects.

 ## Inspired by